Indian shares end higher as banks, metal stocks gain

 Support from other countries and private sector players was also aiding sentiment, Gandhi said, as Britain and France contributed medical supplies and local media reported the formation of a task force by 40 U.S. companies to help mobilise resources.

-Shares of the country's largest carmaker, Maruti Suzuki India Ltd (MRTI.NS), fell more than 1% as the company reported a drop in quarterly profit on Tuesday. read more
+Shares of the country’s largest carmaker, Maruti Suzuki India Ltd, fell more than 1% as the company reported a drop in quarterly profit on Tuesday.

 Our Standards: The Thomson Reuters Trust Principles.